samuro95/Altegrad-project/README.md

 # Altegrad-project
+This project was realized for the Advanced learning for text and graph data (ALTEGRAD) MVA class.
+Lecturer : Michalis Vazirgiannis (Polytechnique)

 The goal of the data challenge is to implement a graph regression  problem  with  the  constraint  of  using  a  Hierar- chical Attention Network (HAN) architecture.